jjang3530/MZ_Converter/README.md

 ## Framework

-Web-application in Angular / Used Angular CLI v9.0.1
+Web-application in Angular
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.0.1.

 ### Usage